Taalaikul/MultiThreading/README.md

 # MultiThreading

-synchronized keyword makes sure that thread one is done executing first, before the second one begins.
+synchronized keyword makes sure that thread one enters the method first and finishes executing, before the second one begins.
 Otherwise, both withdrawals might go through.